emilyxxhy/SaaS-Retention-Analytics-RavenStack/README.md

   * **Core Objective:** A comprehensive behavioral data pipeline and predictive analytics engine built for RavenStack.
 This project shifts the analytics strategy from standard descriptive reporting to predictive churn modeling.
   * **Technical Approach:** Built natively within the Google Cloud ecosystem, leveraging advanced Standard SQL (CTEs, Window Functions, Self-Joins, and Time-Series) in BigQuery to extract user lifecycle signals from raw telemetry logs.
-  * **Business Impact:** Delivers targeted, cross-functional insights—guiding Product Management in feature optimization, enabling Customer Success to trigger proactive retention interventions, and helping RevOps optimize Monthly Recurring Revenue (MRR).
+  * **Business Impact:** Identified $2.07M in MRR at risk due to support bottlenecks and built a "Silent Churn" detector to flag engagement drops 30 days before cancellation.
   * **Project Scope:** Executed during the platform's pre-launch pilot phase to establish rigorous baseline retention metrics and behavioral patterns prior to scaling.

 -----